Resistance band: History

 Resistance bands are simple to use, and their light weight allows people to easily carry them if travelling and continue with routine sessions for strength training.

 Although there are many different forms of exercises for the bands, the resistance of the band as well as the number of repetitions are the main variables used to lower or increase the intensity of the workout.
 In 2014, researchers found that the Bench Press and the resistance band Push-up, at similar stress levels, produced similar strength gains.

-Types of Resistance Bands
+Types of resistance bands

+Some examples of types of resistance bands are: